DrDoofus-MD-PhD-DDS/LSDefi/README.md

 2. Rocket Pool
 3. Diva
    Hasn’t launched yet.
-They will be a dvt focused lst with permissionless nodes
+They will be a dvt focused lst with permissionless nodes Staking Tool (rather than protocol)
+   LST passive or NO for additional rewards
+   Diva is tool built on DVT tech (sort of like a layer 2 validation) 6-28 DAO launch - governance tokens initially airdropped to community (non-transferrable, no value) Mainnet Q4 2023 non-custodial NO responsibility - key is distributed Low skill to inplement no MEV, penalties yet, etc. validators find others on their own to DVT with
+   All ETH is staked ... either get LST back or lockto get keysfor validaintg
+     if lock you get additional rewards could share with RP node
+   3.5 million raised
+   Diva like SSV, will search for available validators, if you lock you will get picked for validating (obol unlike ssav is people pick each otehr to validate with) with single ETH can lock to be part of validators community will decide if they should self-limit no DAO fee, stakers get 90% NOs 10% should be better rewards than Lido since DVT allows more uptime/efficiency etc.
 5. Swell
 6. Stader
    Not in operation, yet.